natallzl/data310/Project3.md

 I think the reason for this difference in under/over-prediction can be attributed to population density which may not be captured by factors used in our model prediction like night time light and other factors.
 Typically, in cities, more people live closer together in less space.
 The dark purple areas on the above plots are where the population was most under-predicted, so I might make an educated guess that the population is the most dense in those areas.

 It should also be noted that as you look outside of the most densly populous center (purple), the plot has some areas of yellow, which are areas that population is actually MORE over-predicted than the surrounding orange areas.
-One explanation I can think of for this, which was touched on in class on Wednesday (April 14), is that there are still a lot of buildings (and thus a lot of night time light) in these areas, but instead these areas have office buildings or factories.
-Basically, these areas are where there are a lot buildings (similar to densely populated area) but instead of living there, people perhaps work, eat and visit those areas.
+One explanation I can think of for this, which was touched on in class on Wednesday (April 14), is that there are still a lot of buildings (and thus a lot of night time light) in these areas, but instead these areas might have office buildings or factories.
+Perhaps these areas are where there are a lot buildings (similar to densely populated area) but instead of living there, people perhaps work in, eat in, and visit those areas.
 A future step could be taken to add a layer for building footprint, to see how that affects performance of the models.

 **Map Source:** [Britannica](https://www.britannica.com/place/Zambia)